 “Enough,” Mani said.
 He gave Ioka a sharp look.
 “I believe no one here would intentionally slight our guests, but Ioka, your song is finished.
 It does not do to speak of the darkness in the forest, with the things we’ve seen of late.”

 Drys leaned toward Maebhe.
 Quiet as a breath, they said, “Ask what he means.”

 “I didn’t sing, remember?”

 “What do you mean?”
-Kieran asks the oanai, shooting Drys and Maebhe a look.
+Kieran asks the oanai, shooting Drys and Maebhe an exasperated look.
 “What have you seen?”